-A. RESPONSIBILITIES OF DEPARTMENT AND CONTACT PERSON

-- 1. Post a Notice: Each major department or City facility must post a notice entitled "Employee's Right to Know Law" (see Exhibit I, page 6).
+- A. RESPONSIBILITIES OF DEPARTMENT AND CONTACT PERSON - 1.
+Post a Notice: Each major department or City facility post a notice entitled "Employee's Right to Know Law" (see Exhibit I, page 6).
 This informs employees of their right to request information about toxic substances, infectious agents and pesticides.
 The notice will also list whom to contact for additional information. - 2.
 Train all employees within your department/division on an annual basis or when using a new chemical. - 3.
-Keep all MSDSs in a specific location, available at all times, and updated on a regular basis updated in the electronic system. - 4.
-Be familiar and know how to interpret all MSDSs. - 5.
+Keep all SDSs updated in the electronic system.
+When a new product requiring a SDS is purchased or stored in a City facility, the SDS shall be provided to the department safety representative so it can be entered into the SDS database and will be retained for 30 years beyond the last use. - 4.
+Be familiar and know how to interpret all SDSs. - 5.
 Adhere to all the policies and procedures set forth in this document. - 6.
-Forward Training Sign-in Sheet to Human Resources Generalist/Safety Coordinator or maintained in Fire Department records system. - 7.
+Forward Training Sign-in Sheet to Human Resources Generalist or maintained in Fire Department records system. - 7.
 Notify parents of a minor (in writing) about the use of pesticides, toxic substances, or infectious agents prior to any minor working with these products. - 8.
 Respond to Inquiries: Employees have the right to ask for information relating to a product they are using.
-This inquiry must be in writing and the supervisor or individual who is listed as the contact person must respond in the following manner:

-- a.
-Toxic Substances: If the contact person has the information in house, (MSDS) it must be provided within 15 days (excluding holidays and weekends) after receiving a written request from the employee.
+This inquiry must be in writing and the supervisor or individual who is listed as the contact person must respond in the following manner: - a.
+Toxic Substances: If the contact person has the information in house, (SDS) it must be provided within 15 days (excluding holidays and weekends) after receiving a written request from the employee.
 If the contact person does not have the information, he/she is allowed 30 days (exclusive of weekends and holidays) to respond.
 If the information cannot be obtained from the manufacturer or supplier, there is no longer any obligation to provide the information.
 However, the contact person must inform the employee that the information was requested but not available. - b.
-Infectious Agents: If the contact person has the information (MSDS), it must be provided to the employee within 72 hours after receiving a written request from the employee.
+Infectious Agents: If the contact person has the information (SDS), it must be provided to the employee within 72 hours after receiving a written request from the employee.
 If the contact person does not have the information, he/she is allowed 30 days after the request to respond in writing (exclusive of weekends and legal holidays).
 Again if the contact person cannot get the information, then he/she is no longer obligated to provide the information.
-But as stated above, the employee must be notified in writing that the contact person has not received it, and does not otherwise have the information. - c.
+But as stated above, the employee must be notified in writing that the contact person has not received it, and does not otherwise have the information.

+c.
 Pesticide Information Requirements: employer or agricultural employer to employee: Within 72 hours of a request from an employee or employee representative, (exclusive of weekends and legal holidays) an employer or agricultural employer shall provide the requesting employee or employee representative with access to the container label or the information required by the federal environmental protection agency or the department of agriculture, trade and consumer protection to be on the container label, for any pesticide with which the employee works or to which the employee is likely to be exposed.